 Quick Answer

-You can start doing professional drone roof surveys for under £1,000.
-The DJI Mini 4 Pro (£699 standalone) is the sweet spot: under 249g so it sits in the lightest regulatory category, 4K camera good enough for detailed defect spotting, and 34 minutes of flight time per battery.
-Add a CAA Operator ID (£11.79/year), a free Flyer ID, and a basic subscription to Hammer Missions for AI-powered inspection reports, and you're operational.
-The economics are straightforward: a drone survey charges £200–£450 residential.
-Scaffolding for the same job costs £1,000–£2,500 a week minimum.
+Can a sub-£1,000 drone replace a £2,500-a-week scaffold hire for roof inspections?
+Yes, and the economics are hard to argue with.
+The DJI Mini 4 Pro (from around £475-575; prices have dropped significantly since launch) is the sweet spot: under 249g so it sits in the lightest regulatory category, 4K camera good enough for detailed defect spotting, and 34 minutes of flight time per battery.
+Add a CAA Operator ID (£12.34/year), a free Flyer ID, and a basic subscription to Hammer Missions for AI-powered inspection reports, and you are operational.
+A drone survey charges £200 to £450 residential; scaffolding for the same job costs £1,000 to £2,500 a week minimum.
 Your drone pays for itself on the first job.
+The trades gave me everything, and technology like this is how you take what you already know and turn it into a new revenue stream.

 Table of Contents